migush/demand_forecasting/README.md

 This project uses a streaming data pipeline that loads and processes data on-demand:

-1. **Data Preparation**: The raw data is transformed into a prepared dataset with feature engineering (saved as CSV/Parquet)
+1. **Data Preparation**: The raw data is transformed into a prepared dataset with feature engineering (saved as CSV)
 2. **Streaming Dataset**: During training, data is loaded for each product ID only when needed
 3. **On-the-fly Processing**: Window slicing and normalization happen in real-time
 4. **Parallel Processing**: Multiple worker processes handle data loading while GPU trains